The contractor submits the AIA forms G706 affidavit along with the final request for payment.

-Click on Junior and scroll down when you get there; he's provided a warning about AIA forms as well as show you a less expensive and much quicker way to handle the AIA forms issue.
+Click on Junior and scroll down when you get there; he's provided a warning about AIA forms as well as he shows you a less expensive and much quicker way to handle the AIA forms issue.

 --> Please click here to go the home page of this website